Lateral fluxes of surface water and groundwater are not taken into account explicitly

 M Smoorenburg, H Winsemius, M Bakker, P Wolski, BJJM van den Hurk, H Savenije.
 A method for simulating wetland hydro-dynamics in regional climate models

-submitted, Hydrology and Earth System Sciences, 2008
+Status: submitted, Journal: Hydrology and Earth System Sciences, Year: 2008